SoftUni-Internal/interactive-content/EN/03-Regex/05-Homework.md

 Store the names of the furniture and the total price.

-At the end print the each bought furniture on separate line in the format:
+In the end print out each bought furniture on separate line in the format:

 `Bought furniture:
 {1st name}